 To a large extent—as I talk about in the book—this reflects how we are as well.
 This blind spot we have for our own influence makes us all a little bit like Mr. Magoo.
 We walk through our lives, and we don’t realize how many people notice us and, because they notice us, how many people might imitate our behavior, or change their behavior because of something we did or said.
 And so we also have this sense of obliviousness at times about the trail of chaos or trail of positivity that we leave behind us.

-What are the risks of being either overconfident or underconfident, and how can we strike
+What are the risks of being either overconfident or underconfident, and how can we strike a balance?

 One of the interesting things that research shows is that we’re overconfident in a lot of ways.
 We think that we’re smarter than the average person; we think that we’re more moral than the average person.
 But more recent research shows that we actually tend to be underconfident in a lot of other ways.